Residential Treatment Facilities for Adults (RTFA)

 Evidence Based Recovery Program

-All staff are trained in Cognitive Behavioral Therapy Recovery, and the principles of this model drive the program.
+All staff is trained in Cognitive Behavioral Therapy Recovery, and the principles of this model drive the program.
 We work tirelessly to engage individuals in their interests and pursue greater social connectedness and independence.

 - Deep Transcranial Magnetic Stimulation